lingtalfi/Light_Kit_Admin_Generator/doc/pages/lkagen-configuration-example.md

         # Whether to group the menu items by table prefix.
 Defaults to true.
         ?group_by_prefix: true

+        # The prefix for the id of the menu item of type parent, default to "lka_gen"
+        ?item_prefix_parent: lka_gen

+        # The prefix for the id of the menu item of type child (aka leaf), default to "lkagen_id"
+        ?item_prefix_child: lkagen_id

         # An array of prefix => label.
         # The prefixes are stripped from the table name to create human readable labels.
         # The prefixes are also used to group the menu items together (if group_by_prefix=true).